 Best guesstimates have Green joining the band (then called Peter B’s Looners) shortly before Christmas, 1965.

-Before the month was out, the band would go into the studio to record two songs for their first (and only) single, ‘If You Wanna Be Happy’ backed with a Peter Bardens original ‘Jodrell Blues’
+Before the month was out, the band would go into the studio to record two songs for their first (and only) single, a cover of Jimmy Soul’s ‘If You Wanna Be Happy’ backed with a Peter Bardens original ‘Jodrell Blues’

 There is little surviving information as to the session itself, including the location and date, thought to be sometime in February, but what can be gleaned from the label of the 45 whets our appetite for more.